Spring Music Program

 Online Volunteer Web Database

-Teachers, staff and PTA Volunteer in Education Coordinators at each school are now able to post volunteer opportunities that will engage parents and community members in our classrooms to support students.We encourage you to visit the link below (or click the clipart with raised hands on the right side of the screen above the "Teacher Webpages" link in the school homepage) and complete the required fields to upload a request for assistance (tutors, mentors, technical advisors for STEM Clubs, assistants for fine arts and PE classes, classroom helpers, office and cafeteria helpers, etc.).
+Teachers, staff and PTA Volunteer in Education Coordinators at each school are now able to post volunteer opportunities that will engage parents and community members in our classrooms to support students.We encourage you to visit the link below and complete the required fields to upload a request for assistance (tutors, mentors, technical advisors for STEM Clubs, assistants for fine arts and PE classes, classroom helpers, office and cafeteria helpers, etc.).

 Once submitted, an email will be generated to the Office of Community Engagement to approve the volunteer/opportunity and post on the site.
 You will be notified that your request has been posted and I will be copied as well as the PTA VIE Coordinator who will assist with the volunteer process.
 Potential volunteers, families and community members, will visit www.vbschools.com/getconnected and respond directly to the posting to sign up.
 They will also log their service hours here using any computer or smartphone with Internet access.
 The goal is to streamline the volunteer match system and to increase the number of volunteer hours reported each year.
 VIE Coordinators will contact references which community volunteers are required to provide and will conduct training to share volunteer procedures as well as to ensure that volunteers have read, understand and will abide by the division’s GUIDELINES for School Volunteers.
 The VIE Coordinator is also asked to keep an updated list of approved community volunteers who will be volunteering at the school several times throughout the year.
 You will meet with volunteers to explain assignment(s) and your expectations.
 This new system makes it easier for them to find opportunities to become more actively involved in our classrooms and schools.
 Please remind all volunteers and partners working with you and your students to log their valuable hours of service on the site.